-Ever since we saw Disney's Frozen on the day of a huge blizzard, my kids have been singing the songs 24/7 (and so have I)!
+Ever since we saw Disney's Frozen on the day of a huge blizzard, my kids have been singing the songs 24/7.
+(So have I!)
 It was such a magical movie.
-It's no wonder my kids want to give Frozen Olaf Valentines!
+It's no wonder my kids want to give Frozen Olaf Valentines this year!

-Because the first version of this treat involves cutting marshmallows in half, I made a version that looks like Olaf, and a version that is a little more give-away friendly.
+Because the Olaf version of this treat involves cutting marshmallows in half, I made two different versions for you to try.
+One version looks like Olaf and the other looks like a regular snowman.
+The second is a little more give-away friendly.

 To make the first version (Olaf), you will need giant campfire marshmallows, regular marshmallow, and mini marshmallows.
 The second version uses only mini and regular-sized marshmallows.

 For Olaf, start with mini marshmallows for the feet.
-Cut a giant marshmallow in half for the body, and a cut a regular marshmallow in half for the torso and head.
+Cut a giant marshmallow in half for the body.
+Cut a regular marshmallow in half for the torso and head.
 Finish with some pretzel arms, M&M buttons, candy corn nose and mini chocolate chip eyes.
 If you are worried that cutting the marshmallows in half makes the treat a little too sticky, simply use all regular marshmallows.